 This section usually lists the information that your ordering provider has listed for the radiologist when they ordered your exam.
 It allows your ordering provider to explain what symptoms you are having and why they are ordering the radiology test.
-This helps the Radiologist accurately interpret your test and focus the report on your symptoms and past medical history.
+This helps the radiologist accurately interpret your test and focus the report on your symptoms and past medical history.
 Sometimes the radiologist who reads your exam will also add information that they find in your chart or in the forms that you fill out before your imaging test.

-• 64-year-old male with a history of kidney stones and new abdominal pain.
+• 64-year-old male with a history of lung cancer and new persistent cough.